jidongxiao/CSCI1200-DataStructures/lectures/22_priority_queues/README.md

 1 3 3 4 5
 ```

-- If you just define the priority queue with std::priority_queue<int>, you will get a max heap.

 ## 22.8 Leetcode Exercises

 - [Leetcode problem 215: Kth Largest Element in an Array](https://leetcode.com/problems/kth-largest-element-in-an-array/).
 Solution: [p215_kth_largest_element.cpp](../../leetcode/p215_kth_largest_element.cpp).